Skip to main content

 Volcanic eruptions have deposited nutrient-rich ash, acting as an excellent natural fertilizer, resulting in St. Vincent’s lush tropical vegetation.
 Near the capital city of Kingstown, you’ll discover marvelous botanical gardens.
 High on a promontory above the town stands Fort Charlotte, the island’s primary defense, offering stunning panoramic views.

-Kingstown is the gateway to the Grenadines, a chain of 30 tiny islands extending southward in a 45-mile (72-kilometer) arc.
+Kingstown is the gateway to the Grenadines.
+This is a group of 30 small islands.
+They stretch southward in a 45-mile (72-kilometer) arc.
 Some of these islands are well-developed yet uncrowded.
 Others consist of little more than secluded beaches and a cluster of homes, preserving their unspoiled charm.

 Best Time to Visit | St Vincent-Grenadines General Information